Ladislav Hojer

-Ladislav Hojer (15 March 1958 – 7 August 1986) was a Czechoslovak sadistic rapist, serial killer and cannibal who murdered five women between 1978 and 1981 in Czechoslovakia.
+Ladislav Hojer (15 March 1958 – 7 August 1986) was a Czech sadistic rapist, necrophile, serial killer and cannibal who murdered five women in Czechoslovakia between 1978 and 1981.

 Biography

-Hojer's father died of cancer when he was young.
-His mother soon remarried, but she soon died of cancer as well.
-His inexperienced stepfather soon moved away, leaving Hojer alone with his brother Jaroslav in an apartment in Motol.
 After completing a special school, he was trained by a glazier.
-His IQ was determined as 88, a below average score.
+His IQ was determined as 88, a below-average score.
 Shortly before his capture, he lived in an apartment by himself because his brother had taken up military service.
 He was arrested on 11 February 1982, in connection with an investigation into the murder of Anna Š., committed at the beginning of October 1981.
 During the subsequent investigation, he indicated the existence of other victims, gradually admitting to another four murders, eighteen rapes and an attempted murder.